jlevy/og-equity-compensation/README.md

 If the person quits or is terminated immediately, they get no equity, and if they stay for years, they’ll get most or all of it.

-🄳 Vesting schedules can also have a **cliff** designating a length of time that a person must work before they vest at all.
+🄳 Vesting schedules can have a **cliff** designating a length of time that a person must work before they vest at all.

 For example, if your equity award had a one-year cliff and you only worked for the company for 11 months, you would not get anything, since you haven’t vested in any part of your